Espen Rostrup Nakstad: Medical career

 Nakstad earned a Doctorate in medicine from the University of Oslo and is specialized in respiratory disease and internal medicine.
 In 2018 he issued a book on disaster preparedness together with Bjørn Bjelland, Beredskap, kriseledelse og praktisk skadestedsarbeid.
 He leads the CBRNE Centre at Ullevål Hospital/Oslo University Hospital.
 Among others, he led Ullevål Hospital's response when a Norwegian citizen affected by the 2014 ebola outbreak was flown home to Norway.

 COVID-19 pandemic

 During the COVID-19 pandemic, the entire leadership of the Norwegian Directorate of Health was quarantined, and Nakstad was brought in as acting assistant director on 14 March 2020.
-His Norwegian work title was shortened to "fung.ass." (lit. "funct[ioning] ass[istant]"), which became a popular moniker when referring to Nakstad on social media.
+His Norwegian work title was shortened to "fung.ass." (lit. "funct[ioning] ass[istant] director"), which became a popular moniker when referring to Nakstad on social media.
 He was praised for his communication skills in several crisis briefings, especially his espousing security and "stoic calmness".